the-mentalist/catalog/README.md

 For storing items and catalogs sqlite database is used

 Operation available:
-Note: User needs to be logged in
-New Item: /catalog/new
+Note: User needs to be logged in, also the user who created the item is allowed to edit/delete New Item: /catalog/new
 Edit Item: /catalog/<itemname>/edit
 Delete Item: /catalog/<itemname>/delete